 Citywide Forum CYPF

-The idea for the forum came from Everyone’s Children events in 2016 about participation in Children’s Services Planning.
+The idea for the forum came from Everyone’s Children events about participation in Children’s Services Planning.
 There was broad agreement that creating a Forum at a citywide level would enhance third sector participation and influence in key strategic areas.
 This does not replace local Forum networks that currently exist, but provides a more co-ordinated response to developments across the city.

 The Children, Young People and Families Citywide Forum is open to all third sector organisations with an interest in this area.